Fama1201/ai-powered-career-opportunity-distribution-system/README.md

 - **Yunus Emre Yuce** – 🗂️ Documentation & Initial Database
   Contributed significantly to the documentation and built the first version of the database.

-- **Yusuf Emre Erdem** – 📄 Documentation & Frontend Support
+- **Yusuf Emre Erdem** – 💻 Developer & Documentation
-  Participated in writing documentation, assisted with frontend interactions, and contributed backend logic.
+  Participated in writing documentation, contributed to backend logic, and assisted in development tasks.

 - **Emir Orhan** – 🗂️ Documentation & Initial Database
   Helped with the documentation and collaborated on the initial database setup and validation.